 Emily Green was born in 1956 in Covina, California.
-She studied French at the University of Grenoble and history (and ACC basketball) at the University of Maryland, College Park.
-She moved to the UK in 1979.
-In 1986, she became a contributor to the newly formed London Independent and later a columnist for the New Statesman.
+After studying French at the University of Grenoble and history at the University of Maryland, College Park, she moved to the UK in 1979.
+In 1986, she became a contributor to the newly-formed London Independent and later a columnist for the New Statesman.
 She returned to the US in 1998 and joined the Los Angeles Times the following year, where she worked on staff and freelance for the next decade.
 Since 2011 she has expanded her work to illustration, including a 10-part gardening series for KCET.
 In 2015, she relocated from Los Angeles to Baltimore, Maryland, where she writes occasionally and paints rather more occasionally.

 1987-1996 Staff writer: The Independent (UK).
 Freelance contributor: The New York Times